 Ensuring all applicants who have a disability and meet the minimum criteria are guaranteed an interview

 We understand the importance of providing an open and supportive work environment that allows all staff, no matter what their background, to succeed.
-WorldSkills UK has a Wellbeing Team with trained Mental Health First Aiders who offer support and signposting to staff resources, including weekly wellbeing sessions, and help reduce the stigma around mental health issues.
+We have a Wellbeing Team with trained mental health first aiders who offer support and signposting to staff resources, including weekly wellbeing sessions, and help reduce the stigma around mental health issues.

-WorldSkills UK recognises that having engaged teams is critical to organisational and personal success.
-There are a number of ways that we engage with staff to ensure their voice is heard, including carrying out an annual Diversity Perceptions staff survey with action plans, and having a Staff Council with a representative from each team.
+We recognise that having engaged teams is critical to organisational and personal success.
+There are a number of ways that we engage with staff to ensure their voice is heard, including carrying out an annual diversity perceptions staff survey with action plans, and having a Staff Council with a representative from each team.